 Copper and silver ores

 Copper ore deposits occur in several countries throughout the world and under various geological conditions.
-The most important are porphyry copper deposits as well as sediment-hosted stratabound copper deposits and the exhalative-sedimentary ones (massive pyrite ores).
+The most important are porphyry copper deposits, then the sediment-hosted stratabound copper deposits and the exhalative-sedimentary ones (massive pyrite ores).
 Moreover, there are other igneous copper ores of various types, generally characterized by smaller resources but sometimes of a high economic value.

 Polish copper ores belong to the stratabound type.
-The deposits are situated in the areas of the Fore-Sudetic Monocline and the North Sudetic Basin in the Lower Silesia and related to the Zechstein Kupferschiefer formation.
-Minerals containing copper and other metals are mainly concentrated in the copper-bearing shales as well as underlying sandstones and overlying dolomites.
+The deposits are situated in the areas of the Fore-Sudetic Monocline and the North Sudetic Basin in the Lower Silesia and related to the Zechstein Kupferschiefer formation (sediment-hosted stratiform copper deposits – SSC, Kupferschiefer-type).
+Minerals containing copper and other metals are mainly concentrated in the Zechstein copper-bearing shales as well as underlying sandstones and overlying dolomites and limestones.
 Deposits of the largest economic importance are those from the vicinities of Lubin in the Fore-Sudetic Monocline.

 The copper-bearing series comprise 3 separate lithological layers: sandstones at the base, clay-marly or dolomitic shales in the middle and dolomitic limestones in the upper part.
 The strongest copper mineralization occur in the black clay shales which, therefore, are named the Copper-bearing Shales.
 The major copper minerals of the ores include: chalcocite (Cu2S), bornite (Cu5FeS4) and chalcopyrite (CuFeS2).
 They are accompanied by numerous other minerals of copper, silver (including native silver), lead, zinc, cobalt and nickel.